boazbk/tcs/lec_06_loops.md

 However, this will not necessarily preserve the functionality of the program.
 The reason is that we want to ensure that when `i`$=17$ then `Arr[i]` would give us the same value as `arr_17`.

 Nevertheless, we can use the  approach above with a slight twist.
-We will demonstrate the solution in a concrete case.^[Needless to say, if you were to write a full solution in a problem set or an exam, such a demonstration would not be sufficient.
-But this example should be sufficient for you to extrapolate a full solution.]
+We will demonstrate the solution in a concrete case.(Needless to say, if you needed to solve this question in a problem set or an exam, such a demonstration of a special case would not be sufficient; but this example should be sufficient for you to extrapolate a full solution.)
 Suppose that there are only three references to array variables with numerical indices in the program: `Foo[5]`, `Bar[12]` and `Blah[22]`.
 We will include three scalar variables `foo_5`, `bar_12` and `blah_22` which will serve as a _cache_ for the values of these arrays.
 We will change all references to `Foo[5]` to `foo_5`, `Bar[12]` to `bar_12` and so on and so forth.
 But in addition to that, whenever in the code we refer to `Foo[i]` we will check if `i`$=5$ and if so use the value `foo_5` instead, and similarly with  `Bar[i]`  or `Blah[i]`.